technoob05/Layout_Detection_AIC_HCMUS/README.md

 ## Acknowledgments

 - React team for React 19
+- Google for Gemini AI
 - Shadcn for the excellent component library
 - Tailwind Labs for Tailwind CSS v4
-- The LangChain team
-- All open-source contributors whose libraries make this template possible
+- The open-source community for translation and OCR libraries